 Region restricted apps are known as geo-blocked apps, region locked apps but it basically boils down to the same meaning.

 For example, if you are in United States, Australia, Cyprus or anywhere outside of UK and try to download the BBC iPlayer App from the Google PlayStore, this is the error message that you will be getting: “This item isn’t available in your country”

 Why Are Apps Geo-Restricted On Google Play Store?

 The most common reason is licensing.
 For example, BBC iPlayer programmes are only licensed for viewing in the UK and therefore, anyone outside of the UK would not be able to access it via the BBC website or app.

 How To Download Geo-Restricted Apps From Play Store?

 The Easy Way (From Trusted Source)

 Go to google.com and in the search engine, type in the [app name] play store.
 In this example, I want to download BBC iPlayer app and I would type BBC iPlayer play store and hit enter.

-When you see the search result, look up for the link play.google.com > store > apps.
-Right click on the link and choose copy link address.
+When you see the search result, look up for the link play.google.com > store > apps and click on it.

 Next, Go to APK downloader site and paste the link that you’ve copied earlier into the white box and click on Generate Download Link.